Martin Becher: Personal life

 Becher was the son of William Becher and Harriet Martina Thompson.
 He married Susan Dobree on 14 August 1825 at St. Marylebone, London, and they had two sons, Martin John King Becher and Dr. George Tobin Dashwood Becher.

-Upon retirement from racing, Becher briefly fell on hard financial times, eventually ending up in a debtors prison in 1842 when owing a Mr Williams £500 However, he recovered, and lived his last years in comfortable affluence, remaining a popular and recognised figure in racing until shortly before his death.
+Upon retirement from racing, Becher briefly fell on hard financial times.
+He was briefly employed by the Great Northern Railway but in 1842 he ending up in a debtors' prison when owing a Mr Williams £500 However he recovered and his wife inherited a small property.
+He lived his last years in comfortable affluence, remaining a popular and recognised figure in racing until shortly before his death.
+He was buried at Willesdon Cemetery in London.

 Becher was a very popular conversationalist and story-teller and was famed for his party trick of leaping onto a mantelpiece from a standing jump.